Series · Terraform Agents · Chapter 4

 • The addons block enables ARMS Prometheus (article 7) and the SLS log collector.
 Provisioning these via Terraform means new clusters come pre-instrumented.

-The actual agent pods come from a Kubernetes deployment manifest — usually applied by a separate kubectl step or via the kubernetes Terraform provider.
+The actual agent pods come from a Kubernetes Deployment manifest — usually applied by a separate kubectl step or via the kubernetes Terraform provider.
 I keep the cluster in this terraform project and the workloads in a separate Helm chart, because they have different release cadences.
+The cluster changes once a quarter; the agent image changes ten times a day.

 Some agents only run when triggered — a webhook fires, a cron tick happens, an OSS object lands.
 For those, FC is unbeatable: zero idle cost, automatic scale-out, and the cloud handles the runtime entirely.